jstembridge/jamesandzoe.info/etc.md

 title: ETC
 ---
 ### RSVP
 Please RSVP by 20th May to 125 Haxby Road, York, YO31 8JS or <a href="mailto:rsvp@jamesandzoe.info">rsvp@jamesandzoe.info</a>.
-Please include any dietary requirements and if you'd like a space on the bus there, back or in both directions.
+Please include any dietary requirements and if you'd like a space on the bus there, back, or in both directions.

 ### Children
 We haven’t specifically included your children on the invitation as we thought you might like a day off.
 However, they are very welcome.
 Please let us know if you are bringing your children, so that we can cater for them.